stolostron/multicluster-global-hub/doc/hypershift/README.md

-# Multicluster Global Hub Manages Lifecycle of ACM Hub Clusters Using HyperShift Control Plane
+# Multicluster Global Hub Manages Lifecycle of Red Hat Advanced Cluster Management Hub Clusters Using HyperShift Control Plane

-Multicluster global hub supports ACM hub clusters from instantiation to ensuring the health.
-This document explain how multicluster global hub manages lifecycle of ACM hub clusters which are using HyperShift control-plane.
-With HyperShift and multicluster global hub, multiple hosted clusters can be provisioned by one HyperShift and enabled as the regional hubs by multicluster global hub controller.
+Multicluster global hub supports Red Hat Advanced Cluster Management for Kubernetes hub clusters from instantiation to ensuring the health after it is running.
+This document explains how multicluster global hub manages the lifecycle of Red Hat Advanced Cluster Management hub clusters that are using HyperShift control-plane.
+With HyperShift and multicluster global hub, multiple hosted clusters can be provisioned by one HyperShift instance and enabled as the regional hubs by multicluster global hub controller.

-_Note_: This guide is used to enable the regional hub from HyperShift hosted cluster w/ zero work node, if you're trying to provisioned 1+ worker node to HyperShift hosted cluster, please refer to the [HyperShift official document](https://hypershift-docs.netlify.app/).
+**Note:** This guide is used to enable the regional hub from HyperShift hosted cluster with zero work nodes.
+If you want to provision one of more worker nodes with HyperShift hosted cluster, see the [HyperShift official document](https://hypershift-docs.netlify.app/).

 ## Prerequisites

-1. Two OpenShift Cluster with recommended version 4.10+, one will be the multicluster global hub cluster, another will be HyperShift management cluster.
+1. Two Red Hat OpenShift Container Platform Clusters on version 4.10 or later.
+One is the multicluster global hub cluster, and the other is the HyperShift management cluster.
-2. ACM 2.5+ installed on the first OpenShift cluster from Operator Hub.
-(Alternate: https://github.com/stolostron/deploy)
+2. Red Hat Advanced Cluster Management version 2.5 or later, which is installed on the first OpenShift Container Platform cluster from the Operator Hub.
+(Alternate: https://github.com/stolostron/deploy).
-3. If the second OpenShift cluster (which will be HyperShift management cluster) is deployed on bare metal and HyperShift hosted clusters are also provisioned on bare metal, make sure worker nodes of the second OpenShift cluster have external IPs, othertwise, API service of the HyperShift hosted cluster can't be accessed from external.
+3. If the second OpenShift Container Platform cluster (which is the HyperShift management cluster) is deployed on bare metal and the HyperShift hosted clusters are also provisioned on bare metal, make sure worker nodes of the second OpenShift Container Platform cluster have external IP addresses.
+If they do not have external IP addresses, the API service of the HyperShift hosted cluster cannot be externally accessed.
-4. If the second OpenShift cluster (which will be HyperShift management cluster) is deployed on AWS and HyperShift hosted clusters are also provisioned on AWS, a Route53 public zone for cluster DNS records should be ready on AWS.
+4. If the second OpenShift Container Platform cluster (which is the HyperShift management cluster) is deployed on AWS and HyperShift hosted clusters are also provisioned on AWS, a Route53 public zone for cluster DNS records should be ready on AWS.

     To create a public zone:

-    ```bash
+    ```
     BASE_DOMAIN=www.example.com
     aws route53 create-hosted-zone --name $BASE_DOMAIN --caller-reference $(whoami)-$(date --rfc-3339=date)
     ```

 5. A valid [pull secret](https://cloud.redhat.com/openshift/install/aws/installer-provisioned) file for the `quay.io/openshift-release-dev` repository.
 6. An [AWS credentials file](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) with permissions to create infrastructure for the cluster.
 7. An S3 bucket with public access to host OIDC discovery documents for the HyperShift hosted clusters.
-(This is required for both the HyperShift hosted cluster on bare metal and AWS)
+This is required for both the HyperShift hosted cluster on bare metal and AWS.

     To create the bucket (in `us-east-1`):

-    ```bash
+    ```
     BUCKET_NAME=<S3-bucket-used-for-OIDC-provider>
     aws s3api create-bucket --acl public-read --bucket ${BUCKET_NAME}
     ```

     To create the bucket in a region other than `us-east-1`:

-    ```bash
+    ```
     BUCKET_NAME=<S3-bucket-used-for-OIDC-provider>
     REGION=us-east-2
     aws s3api create-bucket --acl public-read --bucket ${BUCKET_NAME} \